snowdrop/component-operator-demo/README.md

 ## Introduction

-The purpose of this demo is to showcase how you can use `Component CRD` and a Kubernetes `operator` deployed on OpenShift to help you to install your Microservices Spring Boot application, instantiate a database using a Kubernetes Service Catalog and inject the required information for the different Microservices to let a Spring Boot application to access/consume different services.
+The purpose of this demo is to showcase how you can use `Component CRD` and a Kubernetes `operator` deployed on OpenShift to help you to install your Microservices Spring Boot application, instantiate a database using a Kubernetes Service Catalog and inject the required information to the different Microservices to let a Spring Boot application to access/consume a service (http endpoint, database, ...).

 The demo's project consists, as depicted within the following diagram, of two Spring Boot applications and a PostgreSQL Database.